sarah bernhardt peony

 This type is an excellent example of a “double” peony – a type bred to have bodacious multiple layers of petals.
 Other popular double peonies include the Festiva Maxima peony and the Shirley Temple peony.

-Buying sarah bernhardt peony plants - bare root plants at big box store
+buying sarah bernhardt peony plants - bare root plants at big box store

 Classification